WYihei/ChineseNodifyWiki/API-Reference.md

 #### DisconnectCommand

 Removes this connection.
-Triggered with ALT+Click.
+Triggered by Nodify.EditorGestures.Connection.Disconnect gesture.
-Parameter is the location where this was clicked.
+            Parameter is the location where the disconnect ocurred.

 ```csharp
 public ICommand DisconnectCommand { get; set; }